OpenBeacon/OpenBeacon/README.md

 domain that does not provide a SRV record in the form `_openbeacon._tcp.obcn.io.
 86400 IN SRV 0 5 5060 serv.obcn.io.`

+# User Approval

-* A device may not make requests to beacon URLs until the domain of the beacon has been approved by the user.
+A device may not make requests to beacon URLs until the domain of the beacon has been approved by the user.
 The device may only make one request to the root (`/`) URI once and must cache the response so as to not ever need to make that request again.

-  - Also, the UI of the application should show the levels of trust based on the cert.
+Also, the UI of the application should show the levels of trust based on the cert.
 That is, if it's an EV cert, highlight it and show the company info.
 May also want to show it higher in the list.

 # Going Further
 Obviously this is from from a fully fleshed out spec, comments of all kinds are